skhiggins/R_guide/README.md

 ## Running scripts

 Once you complete a script, which you might be running line by line while you work on it, make sure the script works on a fresh R session.
-To do this from Rstudio:
+To do this from RStudio:
 * Ctrl+Shift+F10 to restart the R session running behind the scenes in Rstudio.
 * Ctrl+Shift+Enter to run the whole script

+To avoid inefficiently saving and restoring the workspace when closing and opening RStudio, go to Tools > Global Options... > General and:
+* Uncheck "Restore .RData into workspace at startup"
+* For "Save Workspace to .RData on exit", select "Never"
+* Click OK

 ## Reproducibility

 Pending: test the alternatives (`renv`, dockers, etc.)

+## Misc.

+Some additional tips:

+* Error handling: use `purrr::possibly()` and `purrr::safely()` rather than base R `tryCatch()`
+* Progress bars: for intensive `purrr::map*()` you can easily add progress bars with `dplyr::progress_estimated()` ([instructions](https://adisarid.github.io/post/2019-01-24-purrrying-progress-bars/))
+* Geographic information systems (GIS): use the `sf` package, which makes graphing maps easy (with `ggplot2::geom_sf()`), and also makes other tasks like joining geocoordinate polygons and points a breeze.
+* Graphing: use `ggplot2` obviously, and consider colorblind-friendly palettes such as `scale_color_viridis_*()` or `ggthemes::scale_color_colorblind()`